-There are indications that the majority of new jobs will be in the service sector, which is predominately located in Sweden’s larger cities.
-This contributes to a large population increase in urban areas.
+There are indications that the majority of new jobs will be in the services sector, which is predominately based in Sweden’s larger cities.
+The concentration of these jobs in urban centers contributes to a large population increase in those areas.
 More people will also have longer commuting distances to work and school.
 In order to ensure competitiveness, geographic mobility, and quality of life, Sweden needs a functioning housing market and the right investments in infrastructure and public services.
 This requires financing and access to the right resources.
 Investment in these areas affects everything from the environment and innovation potential of a city to the health, equality, safety, and employment of its residents.
-Here it becomes important to be concrete and weigh different priorities as cities expand.
+It is therefore important to be concrete and weigh different priorities as cities expand.

 Technical development places new demands on city planning

-The rapid technological development coupled with increased internationalization leads to tougher competition for Swedish companies from around the world.
-Trade is undergoing digitalization and a larger share of our consumption is being done online.
-Ambitious environmental regulations place a demand on technical solutions when it comes to transport, such as electric vehicles.
+Rapid technological developments coupled with increased internationalisation lead to tougher foreign competition for Swedish companies.
+Trade is becoming digitalized, and a larger share of our consumption is being done online.
+Ambitious environmental regulations create a demand for new technical solutions in the area of transport, such as electric vehicles.

 Cooperation between the city, municipality, and region

-Different public sector actors may have contradictory goals.
-And decision makers at any given level in the public sector do not always have the means required to meet their own goals.
-This can be problematic and raise questions of coordination.
-Does Sweden for example need a stronger national urban plan or more oversight of the transport system?
+Different public sector actors may have contradictory goals, and decision-makers at any given level in the public sector do not necessarily have the means required to meet their own goals.
+These problems raise questions of coordination.
+Does Sweden, for example, need a stronger national urban plan, or more oversight of its transport system?

 Financing and investment in human and real capital

-An important issue is how housing construction and infrastructure projects should be financed.
-Financing opportunities can differ depending on whether state, regional, or local actors are implementing the project.
-Another issue is the extent that the business community and pension funds should contribute to financing.
-In several industries including construction and transport, it is difficult to recruit skilled workers.
+Another important issue is how to finance housing construction and infrastructure projects.
+Financing opportunities can differ depending on whether state, regional, or local actors are steering the project.
+Another issue is the extent to which the business community and pension funds should contribute to financing housing and infrastructure.
+For firms in several industries, including construction and transport, it is difficult to recruit skilled workers.
 There are also signs that businesses are taking greater responsibility for vocational training and certification in order to fill their vacancies.